AleMis/csv-converter/README.md

 # CSV Converter #

-This csv converter provide opportunity to load a specified .csv file (UTF-8 encoding), next process data from this file, and save a .csv file (with processed data) to the selected folder.
+This csv converter provide opportunity to load a specified .csv file (UTF-8 encoding), next process data from this file, and save a .csv file (ISO-88591-1 encoding with processed data) to the selected folder.

 ### Build With ###
 * Java - main programming language